ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/neural_network/neural_network.rst

  W \rightarrow W^{'} = W - \eta \cdot \frac{1}{N} \cdot \sum_{n = 0}^{N-1} \frac{\partial C_x(x^n)}{\partial W} \\
  b \rightarrow b^{'} = b - \eta \cdot \frac{1}{N} \cdot \sum_{n = 0}^{N-1} \frac{\partial C_x(x^n)}{\partial b} \\

-In this example, the minibatch size is 1, so the weights and bias the new parameters with a learnrate :math:`\eta = 0.001` are:
+In this example, the minibatch size is 1, so the weights and bias the new parameters with a learnrate :math:`\eta = 0.001` and the calculated gradients are:

 .. math::